-So this week’s tutorial is all about showing you a quick way to fix your steps in less than one day.
+This week’s tutorial is all about showing you a quick way to fix cement steps in less than one day.

 Here’s the deal, you don’t need any cement experience to do this.